NCAA Division I women's basketball tournament bids by school

-This is a list of NCAA Division I women's basketball tournament bids by school, at the conclusion of the 2022 conference tournaments.
+This is a list of NCAA Division I women's basketball tournament bids by school, at the conclusion of the 2025 conference tournaments.
 Schools whose names are italicized are no longer in Division I and can no longer be included in the tournament.
 The 2020 NCAA Division I women's basketball tournament was never played due to the COVID-19 pandemic.

-There are a total of 68 bids possible (32 automatic qualifiers, 36 at-large) since the 2022 NCAA Division I women's basketball tournament.
+There are a total of 68 bids possible (31 automatic qualifiers, 37 at-large) since the 2022 NCAA Division I women's basketball tournament.

 Vacated appearances are not included in the totals.

-The table is current through the 2023 NCAA Division I women's basketball tournament.
+The table is current through the 2025 NCAA Division I women's basketball tournament.
+Conference affiliations reflect those in the upcoming 2025–26 season.